 There is no limit on the percentage of the portfolio that may be invested in U.S. Treasury Obligations and Repurchase Agreements.
 However, no more than 30% of the total portfolio shall be invested in any one issuer of Federal Instrumentality Securities.
-No more than 5% of the total portfolio shall be invested in any one issuer of commercial paper, or obligations of the State of Michigan or any of its political subdivisions.
+No more than 5% of the total portfolio shall be invested in any one issuer of commercial paper, or obligations of the State of Michigan or any one of its political subdivisions.
 Exposure to certificates of deposit is limited to no more than \$300,000 per issuer.
+If certificates of deposit are placed through an arranging financial institution, exposure is limited such that the full amount of principal and any accrued interest for each certificate of deposit is insured by an agency of the United States.